 Despite these challenges in our communities, the good news is that most of us agree that spending time outdoors is good for us and want more opportunities to explore and experience the natural world.
 So, with spring in swing and warmer weather on the horizon, let’s make it happen!

-Below are some ideas to get you and your family moving outdoors with Pottawattamie Conservation:
+Below are some ideas to get you and your family moving outdoors with Pottawattamie County Conservation:

 - Take a hike at Arrowhead Park (8 trailheads), Botna Bend Park (3 trailheads), Hitchcock Nature Center (20+ trails), or Narrows River Park (seasonal trails may be available).

-- Rent a canoe or paddleboat at Arrowhead Park - or grab your pole and tackle box and enjoy some local fishing!
+- Rent a canoe or kayak at Arrowhead Park—or grab your pole and tackle box and enjoy some local fishing!

-- Access the West Nishnabotna River Water Trail for kayaking and more water fun at Botna Bend Park and Old Town Park.
+- Access the West Nishnabotna River Water Trail for kayaking and more water fun at Botna Bend Park and Olde Town Park.
+Please note that water levels are low.
+Check park pages for current levels.

 - Practice your aim at Botna Bend Park, Hitchcock Nature Center, or Narrows River Park archery ranges.